 Our Payment Orchestration Platform, Velocity, boasts an intelligent routing engine that allows the maximum number of transactions to be approved and offers more than 400 ways to process payments, so that your customers have the right payment type, in the right market, at the right time.

-Its automatic failover rules route failed transactions to a different provider when one may be down, a feature that becomes incredibly useful when you consider that 42% of would-be eCommerce customers are likely to abandon their carts if their cards are declined.
-Automatic failover means every payment is processed, every time.
+Automatic failover rules route failed transactions to a different provider when one is down.
+This feature becomes valuable when you consider that 42% of potential eCommerce customers are likely to abandon their carts if their cards are declined.
+Automatic failover ensures that every payment is processed, every time.